 Method A: The Jacobian Mapping (Exact)

-We define $\mathbf{Q}_u$ as the diagonal covariance of our raw IMU inputs (the "datasheet" values):
+We define $\mathbf{Q}_u$ as the diagonal covariance of our raw IMU inputs (e.g. the "datasheet" values or calculated from a controlled experiment):

 $$\mathbf{Q}_u = \text{diag}(\sigma_{a1}^2, \sigma_{a2}^2, \sigma_\omega^2)$$